HenrikJoreteg/money-clip/README.md

 1.  `clear`
 1.  `del` _called delete in original_

-These are all designed to always swallow errors because it's designed to work as an enhancement to a PWA.
-If something fails, you simply don't start with a primed cache of data for your app.
+These will all swallow errors because it's designed to work as an enhancement to a PWA.
+If something fails you simply don't start with a primed cache of data for your app.
 Nothing lost.

 Clientside caching of user data is great, but can also be treacherous.
 We need some way to version our data, make sure we don't populate our app with really stale data, or populate the app with data from a previous session.